Rudxain/ideas/software/FaithScript/README.md

 `666` is a `SyntaxError`, use `665+1` instead.

-`Bool`s don't exist.
-In a dogmatic mindset, there's no such thing as "true" or "false".
+The only `Bool` is `true`.
+In a dogmatic mindset, there's no such thing "false".
+You must blindly believe everything the cult says.

 String literals can be written using any combination of `"` and `'`. `''` is considered "the same" as `"`

-Monkey Patching, reflection, and operator overloading, are all forbidden
+Monkey Patching, reflection, and operator overloading, are all forbidden.
+You're not the authority here, you're an **intellectual slave**